Ricky-Stevens/eng-rubrics/rubrics/engineering-manager.md

 ## C - Delivery & Accountability
 #### **00:20** - SFIA DLMG Level 5–6

 The ability to own delivery outcomes for the team.
-This includes planning, prioritisation, managing dependencies, and ensuring the team meets commitments while maintaining sustainable pace.
+This includes planning, prioritisation, managing dependencies, and ensuring the team meets commitments while maintaining a sustainable pace.

 **What to look for:**